Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 Selection of sponsored deliverables is on a first-come, first-serve basis.
 If you wish to take advantage of this offer, [please fill out this form](https://panmoni.zapier.app/sign-up).

-### Thank You ✅
+### Thank You

-Thanks to toorik, anonymous, William Patrick, S0me\_N0b0dy and na for their support of the [flipstarter](https://archive.li/UznMe) that makes this “Token Pioneers” tutorial series possible.
+Thanks to [toorik](https://twitter.com/toorik), anonymous, William Patrick, S0me\_N0b0dy and na for their support of the [flipstarter](https://archive.li/UznMe) that makes this “Token Pioneers” tutorial series possible.
 Please visit [BitcoinCashSite.com/about](https://www.bitcoincashsite.com/about) to see the complete list of 55+ community members who have funded my work since 2019.

 Thank you also to [BitcoinCashAutist](https://twitter.com/bchautist), [Mathieu Geukens](https://twitter.com/GeukensMathieu) (AKA mr-zwets) and [OPReturn](https://twitter.com/OPReturnCode) whose guidance in the [Cash Tokens Developers group](https://t.me/cashtoken_devs) has been extremely valuable.

-## Your Feedback Matters ✅
+## Your Feedback Matters

 After this tutorial undergoes some community revision and feedback, I’ll publish a video to go with it.
 Your feedback and ideas are important to me.
 Reach out anytime.
 Email [george@panmoni.com](mailto:george@panmoni.com) or [join the Panmoni Telegram channel](https://t.me/Panmoni/315).